devjorginho/GETNEXTLINE/README.md

 ---

-## 🧪 Bonus (if applicable)
+## 🧪 Bonus

-If you're doing the bonus part, your function should also be able to:
+The function should also be able to:

 - Handle **multiple file descriptors** at the same time.
 - Avoid memory leaks and unnecessary copies.